When thinking about the sinking of the Titanic, the majority of people assume that the iceberg was the only cause of the sinking.

 CHARLES HERBERT LIGHTOLLER – SOURCE.

-Since the sinking of the Titanic, it has become law that all ships must have 24-hour radio watch to prevent similar incidents happening again.
+Since the sinking of the Titanic, it has become law that all ships must have a 24-hour radio watch to prevent similar incidents from happening again.

-It is possible that if the Californian and Titanic would have remained in contact and the Californian could have come to the aid of the Titanic sooner than it did.
+It is possible that if the Californian and Titanic had remained in contact, the Californian could have come to the aid of the Titanic sooner than it did.

 The Alarm Wasn’t Sounded by The Titanic

-Many of the crew members who were operating the lifeboats hadn’t completed this before, meaning that the lowering of the lifeboats was often dangerous and less than efficient.
+Many of the crew members who were operating the lifeboats hadn’t done so before, meaning that the lowering of the lifeboats was often dangerous and less than efficient.

 Many passengers had to jump from the Titanic into lifeboats.

-If the alarm had been sounded it’s possible that more passengers would have been saved.
+If the alarm had been sounded, more passengers could have been saved.

 The fact that the first few lifeboats were not at full capacity when launched shows just how confident the passengers and crew were that the Titanic would not sink.